JrCanDev/astro-test/README.md

 Visit http://localhost:8080 with a browser and enjoy!

-This is a test project for Astro.
+This is a test project for Astro (v1.0).